valueflows/valueflows/docs/introduction/scoping.md

 `vf:inScopeOf`

-Scoping allows to group entities together to define a boundary or context.
+Scoping allows grouping entities together in a defined boundary or context.
 Mostly used for sets of economic events, commitments, and intents.
 This can be for purposes of:

 * accounting
 * planning